This information describes how you can you can make healthy food and exercise choices.

 Reading and understanding food labels can help you make smart food choices.

-There are new food labels coming out on foods that will provide more information and be easier to read.
-These changes include:
+In the United States, food labels are being updated so they will give more information and be easier to read.
+Changes include:

-- The amount of vitamin D and potassium that is in a serving of the food.
+- Listing the amount of vitamin D and potassium in a serving.

-- The serving size for foods and beverages will be changed to reflect amounts that people actually eat.
+- Updating the serving size to reflect amounts that people actually eat.

-- The percentage of daily value for nutrients such as sodium, fiber and vitamin D are being updated based on newer scientific evidence.
+- Updating the percentage of daily value for nutrients such as sodium, fiber and vitamin D based on newer scientific evidence.